casanet/casanet-server/backend/src/modules/README.md

 > Note that the tuya device can communicate by only one TCP connection, so if the Tuya app is open the casa-net server could not communicate with the device.

-### Ifttt devies:
+### Ifttt devices
-If a device doesn't have API to control it via the local network, it's possible to use the device manufacturer Ifttt service (if exist). to control device from the casa-net server.
+If a device doesn't have API to control it via the local network, it's possible to use the device manufacturer Ifttt service (if exist). to control the device from the casa-net server.

 [Using Ifttt as device API step by step instructions.](./ifttt/README.md#step-by-step-instructions).

-> Note that internet connection is required to control device via Ifttt.
+> Note that internet connection is required to control devices via Ifttt.
 # *** FOR DEVELOPMENT ONLY ***

 To allow a server to communicate with many models and manufacturers each brand needs to write own module that inherits from [brandModuleBase.ts](./brandModuleBase.ts).

-So to create new brand / communication protocol module:
+So to create a new brand/communication protocol module:
 1) Fork the project.
 1) Create a new folder with the brand name in `backend/src/modules`.
 1) Create in the new folder new ts file, name format `xxxxHandler.ts`.